-As depicted in both the Capital Expenditure graph and the table above, there has been minimal capital expenditure YTD.
+As depicted in both the Capital Expenditure graph and the table above, expenditure is on target for the year..

 Emerging Issues and Risks

 The requirement for Councils to implement A New Risk Management and Internal Control Framework will, if kept in the present draft form which is open for feedback until the end of December 2019, cause additional financial impost to Council from both additional staffing and other resource requirements which effectively will force smaller Councils like Tenterfield towards a Joint Organisation approach which will incorporate another layer of administration and cost.